DCAN-Labs/automated-subset-analysis/README.md

 # Automated Subset Analysis

-This script was written for the ABCD resource paper.
-It uses Python's `argparse` package so that it can be run from the BASH command line and accept command-line arguments.
+These automated split-half subset reliability analysis scripts were written for the ABCD resource paper.
+They use Python's `argparse` package so that it can be run from the BASH command line and accept command-line arguments.

+*The rest of this README focuses on `automated_subset_analysis.py`.
+If you are looking for a description of `asa_submitter.py`, then see `src/README.md`.*

 ## Purpose